Animal Welfare

 Setting the standards for better animal rearing

 ALDI SÜD Germany has become a driving force, pioneering better animal husbandry in Germany.
-Since 2019, we have voluntarily labelled our meat products – and since 2022 also some dairy products – so that German customers can see the conditions under which the animals were kept.
-The animal husbandry system is a four-stage rating system which classifies the husbandry type from minimum (1) to premium (4) husbandry conditions.
+Since 2019, we have voluntary labelled out meat products - and since 2022 also some dairy products - with the “Haltungsform”, a voluntary cross-sectoral guide that indicates the conditions under which the animals were kept.
+The “Haltungsform” is a four-stage rating system which classifies the husbandry type from minimum (1) to premium/organic (4) conditions.

 • 100% of our drinking milk in Germany comes from husbandry levels 3 and 4.***